JonJagger/cyber-dojo/readme.txt

 :hidden_filenames
   The names of necessary and/or supporting files that are NOT visible in the editor in the browser.
 Each of these files must exist in the directory.
 For example, a junit jar file or nunit assemblies.
   Not required if you do not need hidden files.

 :unit_test_framework
   The name of the unit test framework used.
 This name partially determines the name of the ruby function (in the CyberDojo server) used to parse the run-tests output (to see if the increment generates a red/green/amber traffic light).
 For example, if the value is 'cassert' then
-      cyberdojo/app/helpers/run_tests_output_parser.rb
+      cyberdojo/lib/CodeOutputParser.rb
   must contain a method called parse_cassert() and will be called to parse the output of running the tests via the cyberdojo.sh shell file.
+  Required.
+No default.

 :tab_size
   This is the number of spaces a tab character expands to in the editor textarea.